Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
-Future you will thank you (and future you is *way* grumpier).**
+- **Comment your code like you're explaining it to your future, slightly less intelligent self.
+(Future you will thank you—trust me, that amnesia about *why* you wrote that clever bit of code is REAL.)**

 ---

-### 📅 Last Updated: 2024-12-20 16:19
+### 📅 Last Updated: 2024-12-21 01:14

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!